DanielIsaev/revelio/README.md

 Revelio is a Python tool for web pentesting.
 As the name suggests, it reveals subdomains, verifies they are alive, takes screenshots,
-checks for potential subdomain takeovers, and finally it pulls archive data fromthe wayback machine for each subdomain.
+checks for potential subdomain takeovers, and finally it pulls archive data from the wayback machine for each subdomain.